 This is a very hard, complex question that obviously all the world’s books cannot answer.
-But I’ll try to write shortly from what I understood by personal experience that obviously doesn’t give a complete answer as God is so huge and great we cannot even imagine.
-What is important is that our opinion and idea of who He is, go toward the right direction that is always accompanied and confirmed by His Word.
+But I’ll try to write shortly from what I understood by personal experience that obviously doesn’t give a complete answer as God is so infinitely vast and great we cannot even imagine.
+What is important is that our opinion and the idea of who He is, go in the right direction that is always accompanied and confirmed by His Word.
 There we find the revelation of God for us, and there we can be taught about Him.
 We must base our opinions and thoughts about Him on what we find there.

-Many people wonder why God works in a specific way, why He acts with such a way toward sin, and why He is holy and cannot bear sin.
+Many people wonder why God works in a specific way, why He acts in such a way toward sin, and why He is holy and cannot bear sin.
 We add His judgments to the discussion as there are often misunderstandings regarding this topic.

 Let’s see a verse in the first letter to the Corinthians 14:33

 “For God is not the author of confusion but of peace, as in all the churches of the saints.”

 And 1 Corinthians 14:40 says, “Let all things be done decently and in order.”
 This verse in its context, apparently speaks about having an order in the churches about prophesying and speaking in tongues.
 And so it is.
 But the verse itself reveals the character of God and His nature.
 And there are other verses in the Bible speaking about the same topic.
 So here we can see the way He is.

 If we look at the creation and nature from the smallest to the greatest detail, we will notice nothing is there by chance or just placed chaotically there.
 Nature (the one undefiled and untouched by man) has a certain order.
 Obviously, this nature bears the consequences of sin, but we can still see things working in a specific way there.
 Looking at the universe, we see stars, planets, and a solar system are placed perfectly in a specific way.